cmb-sy/Data-Science-Knowledge-Visualization/README.md

 # Probability Distribution Visualization System

+This system is currently under development.
 An interactive web application for visualizing probability distributions and machine learning models.
-Adjust parameters in real-time and observe how the distribution changes.
+Adjust parameters in real time and observe how the distribution changes.

 ## Tech Stack